Data-Science-Community-SRM/buildlytics/README.md

 python3 setup.py sdist
     twine upload dist/*
 ```
+**For Open Source Contributors**

+* Open a Pull request
+* State the new feature you are proposing to add or issue you are solving clearly

+**Notebooks**

-You can find the experiment <a href="https://github.com/Data-Science-Community-SRM/buildlytics/blob/master/Experiment-NBS/Experiment-Package.ipynb">here</a>
+You can find the notebook <a href="https://github.com/Data-Science-Community-SRM/buildlytics/blob/master/Experiment-NBS/Experiment-Package.ipynb">here</a>

 ## Contributors